alicewu1/mysql-cloudmanaged/README.md

 <br>

 -----
-# 4. Create an Entity Relationship Diagram (ERD) for my DB design using MySQL Work Bench.
+# 4. Create an Entity Relationship Diagram (ERD) for my DB design using MySQL Workbench
 - Must have at least two foreignKeys representing a relationship between at least 2 tables.
 - Shows the rows and columns in created within the tables
 - Shows elevated perspective of Schemas view